sgahlot/workbench-example-sdxl-customization/code/rhoai/README.md

 * [Red Hat OpenShift AI installation](https://docs.redhat.com/en/documentation/red_hat_openshift_ai_self-managed/2.13/html-single/installing_and_uninstalling_openshift_ai_self-managed/index#installing-and-deploying-openshift-ai_install)
 * [Enable NVIDIA GPU](https://docs.redhat.com/en/documentation/red_hat_openshift_ai_self-managed/2.13/html/installing_and_uninstalling_openshift_ai_self-managed/enabling-nvidia-gpus_install#enabling-nvidia-gpus_install)

+This project generates [LoRA](https://huggingface.co/papers/2106.09685) (_Low-Rank Adaptation of Large Language Models_) weights when the base model is fine-tuned.
+These weights are uploaded to either:
+* `MinIO` or
-_You will need to install the `oc` client if using MinIO for model storage_
+  * _Install the `oc` client if using MinIO for model storage_
+* `AWS S3`
+  * Setup IAM user/credentials/permissions to create the bucket as well as to upload the objects when using this appraoch

 ## Quickstart